RyuGames/electron-passkey/README.md

 </array>
 ```
 7) Check to see if your AASA is being cached by the Apple CDN at `https://app-site-association.cdn-apple.com/a/v1/DOMAIN`
-8) Make sure to pass in your domain to `attachHandlersToMain()`
-9) Build your electron application and sign it
+8) Build your electron application and sign it

 ### Deployments